qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/theming.rst

 Adjusting the custom theme
 ==========================

-In the qx.Mobile Showcase you can have a look at our default theme, called "Indigo".
-This theme styles will be used as the starting point for your custom theme.
+In the qx.Mobile Showcase you can have a look at the default theme, called "Indigo".
+This theme's styles will become the starting point for your custom theme.

 For customization, please follow these steps: